Medication

 The medication is sold under two brand names.
 Mounjaro was approved by the FDA in May 2022 for the treatment of type 2 diabetes.
 Zepbound received FDA approval in November 2023 specifically for chronic weight management in adults with obesity or overweight with at least one weight-related comorbidity.

 Tirzepatide is administered as a once-weekly subcutaneous injection and is available in multiple dose strengths: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.
-The dual-action mechanism has led some researchers to describe tirzepatide as the most effective anti-obesity medication available, based on head-to-head comparisons and clinical trial data.
+The dual-action mechanism has been studied extensively in clinical trials for anti-obesity treatment.

 How does the dual GIP/GLP-1 mechanism work?